-PGCE & Cert Ed Post 16 (Teacher Training)
+PGCE PCET (Teacher Training)

 This qualification is awarded by The University of Staffordshire.